 For each snack or meal during the day, you can simply use the search function, and it will even bring up branded products.

 The database has information on all the nutrients and once you add the amount you consumed, it will calculate the calorie amount.

 Because most people have their phone with them at all times, it’s a very easy way to immediately add everything you eat in a matter of seconds.

 You can then check your daily progress to see if you can afford that sneaky muffin on your coffee break.

 As long as you are honest with everything you add and you have a daily calorie deficit, then you will be steadily getting closer to your weight-loss goals.

 Noom Food Color List

-To help you make better choices, they have assigned a color coding system based on a calorie scale.
+To help you make better choices for your diet, they have assigned a color coding system based on a calorie scale effective for losing weight.